-Indeed, Behrens continues to capture the sun, the sea and the light.
-He’s also recently focused on the beauty of gardens.
+Indeed, Behrens captured the sun, the sea and the light.
+He also focused on the beauty of gardens.
 In 2000, he created “A Tribute to Monet,” a stunning collection of works inspired by Monet’s gardens in Giverny, France.
 The show was exhibited at the French Embassy in Washington, D.C. in October 2001, and a series of limited-edition prints were created from that collection.

-Until late 2011, Behrens even took his work to the high seas.
-He joined art lovers and collectors on art-themed cruises throughout the Mediterranean, the Caribbean, the Mexican Riviera, the Baltic, and more on acclaimed Connoisseur Cruises on Princess, Cunard, and more than 30 other ships.
-Featured on the cruises are art auctions of originals and special-edition prints and a chance for Behrens’ fans to spend time with the artist and watch him complete a painting.
-According to Mark Bronson, Director of Global Fine Art and organizer of the auctions, the cruises have been a smashing success.“Collectors love Howard’s work,” he said.
-“The artwork speaks for itself.
-They see the rich texture of the palette knife and how unique Howard is right now in contemporary art.
-It’s really well received.
-He’s one of our most popular artists.”
+During the last 10 years of his career, Behrens took his work to the high seas.
+He and Judi joined art lovers and collectors on art-themed cruises throughout the Mediterranean, the Caribbean, the Mexican Riviera, the Baltic, and more on acclaimed Connoisseur Cruises on Princess, Cunard, and more than 30 other ships.
+Featured on the cruises were art auctions of originals and special-edition prints and a chance for Behrens’ fans to spend time with the artist and to watch him complete a painting.

 A CONSUMMATE ARTIST

-In spite of his incredible success as an artist, Howard Behrens remains true to his humble, yet artistically passionate soul.
-He still waxes poetic about the act of painting, his love of his work and his affinity for his collectors.
-“As well known, widely collected and widely recognized of an artist as he is, I am always surprised at how genuinely humble Howard is, and how much he treasures the people who collect his work,” said Josh Miller of Ocean Galleries.
+In spite of his incredible success as an artist, Howard Behrens remained true to his humble, yet artistically passionate soul.
+He often waxed poetic about the act of painting, his love of his work and his affinity for his collectors.
+“As well known, widely collected and widely recognized of an artist as he is, I am always surprised at how genuinely humble Howard was, and how much he treasured the people who collected his work,” said Josh Miller of Ocean Galleries.
 “You see artists who eventually see art as a way to pay bills, and it becomes just a job.
-With Howard, I don’t think that original excitement that a young artist achieves has ever left him.”
+With Howard, I don’t think that original excitement that a young artist achieves ever left him.”